 Below we present the complete text of “Death at Seareach”, episode 1 of our new Fantasy Noir; The Girl in the Ivy Gate.
 This is a brand new (unpublished) series (introducing the characters Jess Allport and Cassie Torrens).
-If you would like to see these new stories advance from being drafts into polished publications then please consider supporting us by purchasing one or more of our previously published titles (they’re only $6.00 (AUD), less than it costs to buy a good coffee).
+If you would like to see these new stories advance from being drafts into polished publications then please consider supporting us by purchasing one or more of our previously published titles.
 Every sale directly funds the production of new stories.

 THE GIRL IN THE IVY GATE

 EPISODE #1 – DEATH AT SEAREACH

 Cover Illustration by Miyukiko

 Creative Commons Attritubution Non-Commercial No Derivatives (CC BY-NC-ND 4.0) Edition .

 This play is licensed under a Creative Commons Attribution Non-Commercial No Derivatives (CC BY-NC-ND 4.0) International license.
 This play may not be commercially reproduced, performed, or sold.
 Non-commercial production, performance, and reproduction is allowed under this license so long as attribution is maintained.
 No derivative content or use is allowed.
 It can be freely shared in its current form (without change) under this license.
 If you would like to purchase one or more copies of this work (for your own personal non-commercial use, or to help financially support the author) then please return to http://www.weirdworlstudios.com and purchase your own copy.
 Thank you for respecting the hard work of this author.